Tibetan Shoton Festival

 For 200 years, Drepung Shoton, Potala Shoton and Norbulingka Shoton successively appear and co-exist in Lhasa, and Lhasa Shoton has become a grand gathering for local people, a continuation of Tibetan culture.

-Date of Shoton in recent years: (universal date converted from Tibetan calendar)
+Date of Shoton in recent years: (Gregorian date converted from Tibetan calendar)